 During a recent visit to California, Senior Associate Cara Ray, had the opportunity to go on a tour of Westmont College.

-This is an important reminder that as you look explore colleges you should ask yourself a lot of questions about whether or not a religiously affiliated college is the right fit for you.
-Specifically, when looking at religious schools you should take the time to understand the impact that religion plays on the campus, in the classroom, and with the student body.
-Some colleges, may have a historic religious affliation but it does not play a central role in the teaching or classroom while others may have very specific requirements surrounding religion, like Westmont.
+This is an important reminder that as you look explore colleges you should ask yourself a lot of questions.
+Whether or not a religiously affiliated college is the right fit for you.
+Specifically, when looking at religious schools you should take the time to understand the impact that religion plays on the campus.
+In the classroom, and with the student body.
+Some colleges, may have a historic religious affliation.
+But it does not play a central role in the teaching or classroom.
+While others may have very specific requirements surrounding religion, like Westmont.

 So, as you are considering attending colleges with a religious affiliation it is worth asking these three questions.

 1. How big a role does religion play in the classroom?